SnowSpider3498/COMP3006FINAL/Final_Project_Proposal.md

 # Kristoffer and Courtnay Final Project Proposal

 ## Research Question
-Do sea temperatures have an effect on hurricane frequency and severity?
+Do sea temperatures have an effect on tropical storm frequency and severity?

 ## Datasets
-tbd
+Will utilize tropical storm data from 1851 to 2018 using https://www.wunderground.com/hurricane/archive.